 - The mullein plant is used to treat cystitis and irritable bladder.
 It is also used as a diuretic, so as to increase the urine output.

-- Mullein leaf poultices are used for treating minor rashes, burns, and swelling.
-An infusion of mullein leaves and flowers (made in oil) is used for relief from earache.
+- Mullein leaf poultices can treat minor rashes, burns, and swelling.
+An infusion of mullein leaves and flowers (made in oil) can relieve earache.

-- The leaves are said to be beneficial for boosting the immune system.
-They are also used as a remedy for fluid retention.
+- The leaves can boost the immune system.
+They are used as a remedy for fluid retention.

 - Mullein leaves are used for treating skin conditions, like cellulitis.
 It is also beneficial for treating migraine and joint pain.